haihua0913/awesome-mcn/techniques.md

-# A representative list of existing datasets for medical concept normalization (MCN)
+# A representative list of existing models for medical concept normalization (MCN)

-## Overview of the datasets
+## Overview of the Models

 | Index | Model Architecture               | Model Name         | URL                                         |
 |-------|----------------------------------|--------|-------|